tymyrddin/blue-dfir/source/docs/notes/ios.md

   * The voicemail database is a `HomeDomain` file, and it can be found at `/private/var/mobile/Library/Voicemail/voicemail.db`, while the actual voicemail recordings are stored in the `/private/var/mobile/Library/Voicemail/` directory.

 ## Property lists

+Apple uses their own standardisation for files within their file systems: `.plist` files are property files who consist of data from anything such as preferences to application settings and data.
+They can be formatted as XML, or cannot be opened with a normal text editor and require a hex editor such as `HxD`.

 ### HomeDomain plist files